actix/actix-extras/README.md

 ## Code of Conduct

-Contribution to the actix-web crate is organized under the terms of the Contributor Covenant, the maintainer of actix-redis, @fafhrd91, promises to intervene to uphold that code of conduct.
+Contribution to the actix-redis crate is organized under the terms of the Contributor Covenant, the maintainer of actix-redis, @fafhrd91, promises to intervene to uphold that code of conduct.